 Public healthcare in Bulgaria

 Public healthcare is managed by the Ministry of Health.
-Although medical staff in Bulgaria are highly trained, many new arrivals may find the facilities in public hospitals to be relatively poor, especially in rural areas.
+Although medical staff in Bulgaria are highly trained, many new arrivals may find the facilities in public hospitals vary widely.
+Medical facilities are quite modern and well-maintained in urban centres like Sofia and Plovdiv but can be somewhat lacking in rural areas.
 Expats will also find that English is not widely spoken in public hospitals.

-EU and EEA citizens can use their European Health Insurance cards at Bulgarian public hospitals until they become residents of Bulgaria.
-Once officially registered as citizens, foreign residents will have their healthcare provided for under Bulgaria’s compulsory healthcare insurance scheme.
+EU and EEA citizens can use their European Health Insurance Cards (EHIC) at Bulgarian public hospitals until they become residents of Bulgaria.
+British expats can also use their GHIC – or, for pensioners, their S1 forms.
+Once officially registered as citizens, foreign residents will have their healthcare provided for under Bulgaria's compulsory healthcare insurance scheme.

 Private healthcare in Bulgaria

 Many new arrivals choose to use private healthcare in Bulgaria.
-The general healthcare standards and facilities of the private sector are typically superior to public healthcare services.
+The private sector's general healthcare standards and facilities are typically superior to public healthcare services and should provide a familiar standard for EU expats.

 Private healthcare in Bulgaria is comparatively cheaper than in Western Europe, and most private doctors are bilingual, which limits language barrier issues for expats.
 Bulgaria has also grown as a destination for medical tourism, as people travel to the country for cosmetic and dental procedures.